0xTikDev/coin-dashboard/README.md

-## How to run (Node/Nodemon)
+# Traders' Terminal provides real `time market` data so investors/traders can make solid decision while saving time

-1. Get coingecko api key from https://www.coingecko.com/en/developers/dashboard
+## How to run
-2. Edit apiKey in index.js file
+1. run `npm i` to install required packages
-3. run `Nodemon index.js` to start server.
+2. run `Nodemon index.js` to start server.
-4. You can open app at http://localhost:3000/
+3. You can open app at http://localhost:3000/